20605 - MACHINE LEARNING II

 - Face-to-face lectures

-The assessment consists in an individual presentation of a research paper selected among a list provided by the instructors.
+The assessment consists in an individual presentation of a research paper (or book chapter) selected among a list provided by the instructors.
 The papers are related to the topics of the lectures and their understanding requires knowledge of the models and methods covered during the course.
-The presentations are expected to showcase the acquired theoretical, methodological and applied skills and to critically discuss the assumptions, modeling choices and methodologies implemented in the selected paper.
+The presentations are expected to showcase the acquired theoretical and methodological skills and to critically discuss the assumptions, modeling choices and methodologies implemented in the selected paper.

-A reading list of papers suggested by the instructors is provided at the beginning of the course.
+A reading list of papers and book chapters suggested by the instructors is provided at the beginning of the course.